-- (i) Thresholds include all options. - (ii) The thresholds provided in paragraph (1) are defined as follows- - (A) The SAT is defined at FAR 2.101. - (B) The SLAT for leases is defined at 570.102. - (C) The threshold for Simplified Procedures for Certain Commercial Products and Commercial Services is detailed at FAR 13.500. - (2) If the acquisition meets one of the following criteria and is greater than the SAT, the planner must obtain HCA approval of the acquisition plan: - (i) Complex, critical to agency strategic objectives and mission, highly visible or politically sensitive. - (ii) An acquisition with which GSA has little or no experience that may result in a need for greater oversight or risk management. - (iii) Actions using significantly changed methods (e.g., methods of procurement such as lease versus purchase, or methods of performance such as contractor versus Government personnel). - (iv) New construction or repair, lease prospectus and alteration prospectus budget line items. - (v) Any acquisition that involves- - (A) Consolidation above \$2 million (FAR 7.107-2); or - (B) Bundling at any dollar value (FAR 7.107-3).

-- (3) Acquisitions requiring additional transactional data reporting elements to those listed in subparagraph (b)(2) of clauses 552.216-75 and 552.238-80 Alternate I- - (i) Must be coordinated with the applicable category manager, and obtain approval by the HCA and SPE; and - (ii) Must provide the information at 501.304(b)(4) in the rationale for adding transactional data reporting elements. - (iii) The approval requirements in this subparagraph do not apply to additional data elements added to a task/delivery order or blanket purchase agreement.
+- (2) Contracting activities shall provide notification to the Service-Level Acquisition Policy Office and to the SPE at spe.request@gsa.gov during the market research phase for acquisitions anticipated to be valued over \$500 million. - (3)If the acquisition meets one of the following criteria, the planner must obtain HCA approval of the acquisition plan.
+HCAs may designate approval authority to a level no lower than the Contracting Director. - (i) Complex, critical to agency strategic objectives and mission, highly visible or politically sensitive. - (ii) An acquisition with which the contracting activity has little or no experience that may result in a need for greater oversight or risk management. - (iii) Actions using significantly changed methods (e.g., methods of procurement such as lease versus purchase, or methods of performance such as contractor versus Government personnel). - (iv) New construction, lease prospectus and alteration prospectus budget line items. - (v) Any acquisition that involves consolidation or bundling above \$2 million. - (4) Acquisitions requiring additional transactional data reporting elements to those listed in subparagraph (b)(2) of clauses 552.216-75 and 552.238-80 Alternate I- - (i) Must be coordinated with the applicable category manager, and obtain approval by the HCA and SPE; and - (ii) Must provide the information at 501.304(b)(4) in the rationale for adding transactional data reporting elements. - (iii) The approval requirements in this subparagraph do not apply to additional data elements added to a task/delivery order or blanket purchase agreement.
 However, coordination with the applicable category manager is required. - (c) Sustainability Strategies.
 Strategies to either mitigate or adapt to climate change can be explored during acquisition planning and should be clearly documented within the acquisition plan (see 507.105).
 Some requirements may present more environmental opportunities than others.
 The Sustainable Facilities tool, available at sftool.gov may be used to identify sustainable attributes (products that are energy efficient, water efficient, or made from recycled materials).